 “Dubai was built on a credit card and now is not generating cash anymore, an airline consolidation in the Gulf is long overdue,” the Oman Air chief says.

-In contrast to its neighbouring states, it is not a case of Big is beautiful in Oman.
+In contrast to its neighboring states, it is not a case of Big is beautiful in Oman.

 “The Sultanate aims to be sustainable, all income is reinvested in the country and not poured into wars as elsewhere,” the airline executive says.